 This top-up opportunity will undoubtedly enhance employment opportunities and enable therapists to extend and broaden their potential client base.

-As described above, this top up year comprises 40 credits of Work based learning, a 40 credit research project together with two 20 credit modules in Advanced Practice and Biopsychosocial Influences on Health.
+As described above, this top up year comprises 40 credits of Work based learning, a 40 credit research project together with two 20 credit modules in Advanced Practice and Health Behaviour Change.

 Learning & Teaching